arjunvynipadath/docs/MPI_README.txt

 applications (see the Open MPI web site / FAQ for more information: http://www.open-mpi.org/faq/).

-It is worth noting that the "mpi_leave_pinned" run-time tunable parameter is usually *very* good for running benchmarks, but can actually be detrimental to real-world MPI applications -- and is therefore disabled by default.
-When running the benchmarks listed below, it is advistable enable the "mpi_leave_pinned" option in order to see maximum performance (*).
+ - <N> is an integer indicating how many MPI processes to run (e.g., 2)
+ - <HOSTFILE> is the filename of a hostfile, as described above

 Example 1: Running the OSU bandwidth:

-    > cd /usr/mpi/gcc/openmpi-1.2.8/tests/osu_benchmarks-3.0
+    > cd /usr/mpi/gcc/openmpi-1.3.2/tests/osu_benchmarks-3.0
-    > mpirun -np <N> --mca mpi_leave_pinned 1 -hostfile <HOSTFILE> osu_bw
+    > mpirun -np <N> -hostfile <HOSTFILE> osu_bw

 Example 2: Running the Intel MPI Benchmark benchmarks:

-    > cd /usr/mpi/gcc/openmpi-1.2.8/tests/IMB-3.1
+    > cd /usr/mpi/gcc/openmpi-1.3.2/tests/IMB-3.1
-    > mpirun -np <N> --mca mpi_leave_pinned 1 -hostfile <HOSTFILE> IMB-MPI1
+    > mpirun -np <N> -hostfile <HOSTFILE> IMB-MPI1

+    --> Note that the version of IMB-EXT that ships in this version of OFED contains a bug that will cause it to immediately error out when run with Open MPI.

 Example 3: Running the Presta benchmarks:

-    > cd /usr/mpi/gcc/openmpi-1.2.8/tests/presta-1.4.0
+    > cd /usr/mpi/gcc/openmpi-1.3.2/tests/presta-1.4.0
-    > mpirun -np <N> --mca mpi_leave_pinned 1 -hostfile <HOSTFILE> com -o 100
+    > mpirun -np <N> -hostfile <HOSTFILE> com -o 100

-(*) The "mpi_leave_pinned" option can increase bandwidth and decrease
-    latency for applications that repeatedly send and/or receive from the same buffers.
-If your application does not repeatedly send/receive from the same buffers, mpi_leave_pinned will likely have little effect on your performance.

 3.5 More Open MPI Information
 -----------------------------